Is set-up time included in your price?

 Are you insured?

 Yes.
 I have a general liability insurance policy with Fireman's Fund Insurance Company, certificate of insurance furnished upon request in person.
 Providing proof of insurance has become a common practice and it may become a requirement with select hotels and venues.
 While it's not currently required by every venue, you should only consider booking a disc jockey who is insured.
 In fact, asking a DJ you are considering if they are insured is a simple question that will show you how dedicated and professional they are.
-Most amateur DJs steal music off the Internet, so if they don't reinvest any money back into their business, they certainly aren't going to obtain liability insurance.
+Most budget/amateur DJs obtained their music library by buying a hard drive of music from Craigslist or eBay to cut start-up costs and don't put money back into their product.
+So if they don't reinvest any money back into their business, they certainly aren't going to obtain liability insurance.
 If you book a DJ without liability insurance and a guest injures themselves due to DJ negligence, you could be held liable.
 If your DJ is uninsured, they may be refused entry to your venue and you could be left without entertainment for your wedding.
 It's not worth the risk.
 Hire an insured DJ.

 Do you offer a written contract?